blaasto

 1st consideration: for new or small trees: do you want a single trunk, or multiple trunks?
 If you want a single trunk (most likely a larger tree with a higher canopy), you obviously need to prune off all but the straightest or dominant shoots.
 If you want multiple trunks, then you will probably need to pick the 3-4 shoots/branches that provide a nice shape and spread.

 2nd consideration: do you want a tree or a bush form?
 If you want a bush, prune in the early spring, just before it breaks dormancy, to 12-18" tall (what I do).
-This will force low-branching in most cases, though some plants seem intent on growing straight up with a single shoot.
+This will force low branching in most cases, though some plants seem intent on growing straight up with a single shoot.
 If you want a tree, you will most likely want to go with a single trunk (see #1 above).

 4th consideration: You may want to encourage earlier fruiting on a little older tree, in which case you would consider "pinching" (search for many posts on the subject at the Figs 4 Fun Forum).
 Pinching is a form of pruning, that is done at a specific time in a specific way for a particular goal.

 5th consideration: on an older tree, you might want to thin interior branches to increase light and ventilation to the canopy of the tree.
-Remove branches which corss over one another or that are crowded, or that have narrow crotch angles.
+Remove branches which cross over one another or that are crowded, or that have narrow crotch angles.

 Before